Becoming an Organisational 'Change Guy'Alan Cay Culler

 My undergraduate degree is in theatre.
 I studied people at first because I wanted to portray them as an actor, but the habit I developed proved to be quite helpful as a change consultant.
 Later I waited tables, tended bar, drove a cab, worked night shifts in factories to leave my days free for auditions - more opportunities to observe.

-Here are some things I learned from the theatre that you can use:
+Here are four things I learned from the theatre that are useful in everyday life: